 – Educational materials for schools up 20%.

-We have been closely following the ebook market for five years (Klaava Media is a non-fiction ebook publisher), and it still hasn’t stopped surprising us.
+We have been closely following the ebook market for five years, and it still hasn’t stopped surprising us.
 A year ago, growth in the U.S., the ebook market leader showed first signs of slowing down.
 Early 2015 proved it to be worse than that, because ebook revenues decreased for the first time since 2007.

 In other parts of the world, however, it is completely different situation.
 In many countries, annual ebook growth numbers are huge, because digital market share from total book market can be anywhere from 1 to 10%.
 Countries, such as Germany, Netherlands and France are now experiencing high growth rates because large product selection in digital format is available for readers and competing retail systems, like Amazon, Apple iBooks, Google Play and Tolino fight for digital customers.